 - critical scholarly texts which appear in article form;

 - articles reviewing multiple works or an entire field of research;

 - articles in journals which are targeted to both scholars and professionals; and

-The following types of journal article are unlikely to meet the eligibility criteria for the ‘Journal Article’ output type:
+The following types of journal articles are unlikely to meet the eligibility criteria for the ‘Journal Article’ output type:

 - letters to the editor;